cimrobins/SDG_Homework_3/results/evaluation_report.md

 | Demolish F1 Score | 0.78 | Balanced measure for demolish recommendations |
 | SDG Coverage | 91.4% | Percentage of recommendations addressing all four target SDGs |

-I was initially hoping for accuracy above 90%, but after discussing with my professor, I learned that 82.3% is actually quite strong for a complex decision task with genuine trade-offs between different sustainability goals.
+I was initially hoping for accuracy above 90%, but I realized that 82.3% is actually reasonable for a complex decision task with genuine trade-offs between different sustainability goals.

 ### Confusion Matrix